evanharmon1/harmon-ops/mac/CHECKLIST-MAC.md

 - [x] All on, including keychain
 - [x] Turn on sync desktop and documents
 - [x] Choose profile pic
-- [x] Optimize Mac Storage - yes for personal computer, no for server?
+- [x] Optimize Mac Storage - Yes, if OS drive is small, no if you want to replicate iCloud to the server.
 - [x] private relay - yes

 ## 3. Download **Dropbox** and start syncing so I can get my Dropbox dev folder with **dev-env** repo and setupMac.sh